 Howard Stern

-Stern landed his first radio jobs while at Boston University.
-From 1976 to 1982, he developed his on-air personality through morning positions at WRNW in Briarcliff Manor, New York; WCCC in Hartford, Connecticut; WWWW in Detroit, Michigan; and WWDC in Washington, D.C.
-He worked afternoons at WNBC in New York City from 1982 until his firing in 1985.
-In 1985, he began a 20-year run at WXRK in New York City; his morning show entered syndication in 1986 and aired in 60 markets and attracted 20 million listeners at its peak.
-In recent years, Stern's photography has been featured in Hamptons and WHIRL magazines.
+Stern began his radio career while at Boston University.
+From 1976 to 1982, he developed his on-air style at WRNW (Briarcliff Manor, NY), WCCC (Hartford, CT), WWWW (Detroit, MI), and WWDC (Washington, D.C.).
+He later worked afternoons at WNBC in New York City from 1982 until his firing in 1985, before starting a 20-year run at WXRK.
+His morning show entered syndication in 1986, eventually reaching 60 markets and peaking at 20 million listeners.
 From 2012 to 2015, he served as a judge on America's Got Talent.
+In his SiriusXM years, he gained renewed attention for long-form interviews, including The Howard Stern Interview: Bruce Springsteen (2022) and 2024 interviews with President Joe Biden and Vice President Kamala Harris.

-Stern has described himself as the "King of All Media" since 1992 for his successes outside radio.
-He hosted and produced numerous late-night television shows, pay-per-view events, and home videos.
-Two of his books, Private Parts (1993) and Miss America (1995), entered The New York Times Best Seller list at number one and sold over one million copies.
-The former was made into a biographical comedy film in 1997 that had Stern and his radio show staff star as themselves.
-It topped the US box office in its opening week and grossed $41.2 million domestically.
-Stern performs on its soundtrack, which charted the Billboard 200 at number one and was certified platinum for one million copies sold.
-Stern's third book, Howard Stern Comes Again, was released in 2019.
+Calling himself the "King of All Media" since 1992, Stern has worked across television, pay-per-view, and home video.
+His books Private Parts (1993) and Miss America (1995) both debuted at number one on The New York Times Best Seller list and sold over one million copies.
+Private Parts was adapted into a 1997 biographical comedy film starring Stern and his radio team, topping the U.S. box office in its opening week and grossing $41.2 million domestically.
+Its soundtrack reached number one on the Billboard 200 and was certified platinum.
+His third book, Howard Stern Comes Again, was released in 2019.

 Biography from the Wikipedia article Howard Stern.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.